Van Mei

 ABOUT

-Mei currently focuses their practice on visual arts, performance and literature.
 Being queer/non-binary and living with C-PTSD and health issues related to adverse childhood experiences, they utilise their art practice to make ‘invisible’ struggles and barriers more visible, advocating for the rights, presence and protection of women, gender minorities and migrants.
-Mei is a survivor of intergenerational domestic abuse and childhood sexual violence.
-For them, writing has been a helpful avenue for processing and reflection.
+Mei is a survivor of intergenerational domestic abuse and childhood sexual violence, and, for them, writing has been a helpful avenue for processing and reflection.

 LINKS